Kalabasa/leanrada.com/src/pages/works/conversations.md

 	<iframe src="https://open.spotify.com/embed?uri=spotify:album:2LEKLuoWYauyAlQ8JwoPc2&theme=white&view=coverart" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>
 </p>

 The goal of this project was for me to learn the full music production process, from composing, to mixing and mastering, to publishing.

 This is my first music published on a platform like Spotify.

 <span>![screenshot of LMMS](../img/conversations_lmms.jpg)
 	<span class="caption">I use [LMMS](https://lmms.io/) to make music.</span>
 </span>

-I have learned a lot by watching music theory on YouTube, experimenting with signal processing techniques and other plugins, and practicing mixing and mastering.
+Over the course of the project, I have learned a lot.
+I watched music theory on YouTube, experimented with signal processing techniques and other plugins, and practiced mixing and mastering.

-The final product may not be the best, but it's a learning experience, so I can say that the project was a success.
+The final product may not be the best, but it’s a learning experience, so I can say that the project was a success.

+---

-I've been making music since 15, more or less.
+I’ve been making music since 15, more or less.
 Music is yet another hobby of mine aside from programming.
-Starting with [Notessimo](https://www.notessimo.net), to DAWs like [LMMS](https://lmms.io/), I've made music ranging from solo piano pieces to electronic dance music.
+Starting with [Notessimo](https://www.notessimo.net), to DAWs like [LMMS](https://lmms.io/), I’ve made music ranging from solo piano pieces to electronic dance music.
 I have also tried [FL Studio](https://www.image-line.com/flstudio).

 Have a listen on [**Spotify**](https://open.spotify.com/album/2LEKLuoWYauyAlQ8JwoPc2).